SS Conte Verde: Lloyd Sabaudo's Transatlantic Line

 She started her maiden voyage from Genoa to Buenos Aires on 21 April 1923.
 She set sail for New York on 13 June 1923.
 One of her most famous voyages was when she brought the national association football teams of Romania, France, Yugoslavia, Belgium and Brazil to Uruguay to participate in the 1930 FIFA World Cup.
 The Romanian team boarded in Genoa, the French delegation (including FIFA president Jules Rimet) and Yugoslav team boarded in Villefranche-sur-Mer, the Belgian team boarded in Barcelona, and the Brazilian team boarded in Rio de Janeiro.
 The trophy and three referees, Jean Langenus, Henri Christophe, and Thomas Balvay also crossed the Atlantic Ocean on the ship.
-Other celebrities who sailed on the Conte Verde include Fyodor Chaliapin, a Russian opera singer, Josephine Baker, an American dancer, Fosco Maraini, an Italian academic of Tibetan and Japanese studies as well as a photographer and mountaineer, and Dacia Maraini, an Italian writer.
+Other celebrities who sailed on the Conte Verde include Carlos Gardel a tango singer, Fyodor Chaliapin, a Russian opera singer, Josephine Baker, an American dancer, Fosco Maraini, an Italian academic of Tibetan and Japanese studies as well as a photographer and mountaineer, and Dacia Maraini, an Italian writer.
 Giovanni Giotta, owner of a famous San Francisco café, the Caffe Trieste founded in 1956, was a member of the ship's crew.